Baseflow/full-stack-on-rust/03-rest-api/README.md

 Before we go any further on the other requirements, let's create some more REST endpoints for managing our todo_items.

 ## Implementing all Rest methods
-Typically, what I would like to do it create something like a `Controller`, which handles the request for a particilar entity.
+Typically, what I would like to do is create something like a `Controller`, which handles the request for a particular entity.
-For example: a `todo controller` would handle all incoming requests related to `todo items`.
+For example, a `todo controller` would handle all incoming requests related to `todo items`.

 Let's create `todo_controller.rs` and add the following functions: